Calen Addison

-Calen Gordon Addison (born April 11, 2000) is a Canadian professional ice hockey defenceman for the Utica Comets of the American Hockey League (AHL) while under contract to the New Jersey Devils of the National Hockey League (NHL).
-He was selected by the Pittsburgh Penguins of the National Hockey League (NHL) in the second round, 53rd overall, of the in the 2018 NHL entry draft.
+Calen Addison (born April 11, 2000) is a Canadian professional ice hockey defenceman for the Shanghai Dragons of the Kontinental Hockey League (KHL).
+He was selected by the Pittsburgh Penguins of the National Hockey League (NHL) in the second round, 53rd overall, of the 2018 NHL entry draft.
 He has previously played for the Minnesota Wild and San Jose Sharks.

 Early life

 Addison was born on April 11, 2000, in Brandon, Manitoba to parents Darren and Shannon.
 Addison is Métis.
 When he was two years old, his family moved to Thompson, where he first learned to skate, before returning to Brandon when he was seven.
 Growing up in Brandon, he attended Kirkaldy Heights School.

 Playing career

 Junior

 Addison was selected second overall in the Western Hockey League (WHL)'s 2015 bantam draft by the Lethbridge Hurricanes.
 He made his debut for the Hurricanes in the 2015–16 season, playing four games for Lethbridge, going scoreless.
 In his first full WHL season in 2016–17, he appeared in 63 games for Lethbridge, scoring nine goals and 24 assists for 33 points.
 The Hurricanes finished first in their division and returned to the WHL playoffs for the first time since 2009.
 He played in 13 playoff games, adding two assists as Lethbridge was eliminated in the conference finals.

 In his second season with the Hurricanes in 2017–18, he led the team's defencemen in scoring and third overall, with 11 goals and 65 points in 68 games.
 The Hurricanes advanced to the conference finals in the 2018 playoffs, but were eliminated again in the series.
 Addison added seven goals and 19 points in Lethbridge's 16 playoff games.
 He returned to Lethbridge for a third season in 2018–19 in which he scored the identical number of goals, assists and points as the previous season, in 67 games.
 However, despite making the 2019 playoffs, the Hurricanes were knocked out in the opening round.
 In seven playoff games, he scored two goals and nine points.
 In his final season of junior in the 2019–20 season, he played 50 games with Lethbridge, scoring ten goals and 52 points before the season was cancelled due to the COVID-19 pandemic on March 18, 2020.
 Addison was named a WHL Eastern Conference First Team All-Star for the 2019–20 season.